Geeksltd/Matrix/README.md

 Each method, property or event, should be created as a .MD file with the following exact path:
 {Namespace}/{Class}/{Member}.md

-For example the Append() method of the StringBuilder class will be documented here:
+For example the Append() method of the StringBuilder class will be documented at the following address in this repository:
-> System/Text/StringBuilder/Append.md
+> /Docs/System/Text/StringBuilder/Append.md

 ### Content template
 ```